-To further exploit the available parallelism, we introduce EP and VP in our design, as shown in Fig. 3.
+To further exploit the available parallelism, we introduce Element-based Parallelism (EP) and Vector-based Parallelism (VP) in our design, as shown in Fig. 3.
 The matrix of weights is split into small tiles with a size of (EP, VP).
-In each cycle, the HW engine is able to process a tile of the weights matrix and a sub-vector of $[x_t, h{t-1}]$ with a size of EP.
-EP and VP need to be determined carefully so that the number of cycles to process the x_t vector, given by (Lx/EP), is larger than the system latency to ensure that the computation of hidden vectors can be fully hidden by processing x_t vector.
+In each cycle, the hardware engine is able to process a tile of the weights matrix and a sub-vector of $[x_t, h{t-1}]$ with a size of EP.
+EP and VP need to be determined carefully so that the number of cycles to process the $x_t$ vector, given by $\frac{Lx}{EP}$ , is larger than the system latency to ensure that the computation of hidden vectors can be fully hidden by processing $x_t$ vector.
 This number is small when EP is large and it may still result in system stalls.
 To increase system parallelism, VP is chosen to be as large as possible.
-However, the largest number of VP is Hw, which equals $4 \times Lh$, since there are only four gates in LSTM.
-In summary, the HW utilization and system throughput can be improved via balancing EP and VP.
+However, the largest number of VPis Hw, which equals $4 \times Lh$ , since there are only 4 gates in LSTM.
+In summary, the hardware utilization and system throughput can be improved via balancing EP and VP.

-A fixed configuration of (EP, VP) can bring low HW utilization.
-Brainwave [6] has six MVM tile engines, each processing 400×40 matrices.
-The NPU [7] also has a fixed configuration of four tiles, 120-wide dot product engines, and 40 lanes.
+A fixed configuration of (EP, VP) can bring low hardware utilization.
+Brainwave [6] has 6 MVM tile engines, each processing $400 \times 40$ matrices.
+The NPU [7] also has a fixed configuration of 4 tiles, 120-wide dot product engines and 40 lanes.
 Any MVMs that do not map well to these dimensions will leave some resources idle.
 Since RNNs are used for various tasks, RNN accelerators should support diverse configurations.
-This work proposes a novel HW architecture to support various sets of (EP, VP) since models with different sizes may prefer different optimal EP and VP configurations.
+This work proposes a novel hardware architecture to support various sets of (EP, VP) since models with different sizes may prefer different optimal EP and VP configurations.
 Fig. 3 shows the basic idea with two sets of (EP, VP).